pyOpenSci/software-peer-review/how-to/author-guide.md

 1. Please be sure that you have time to devote to making changes to your package.
 During review, you will receive feedback from an editor and two reviewers.
 Changes could take time.
-Please consider this before submitting to us.
+Please consider this before submitting.
 You can read more about the timeline for making changes on our [peer review policies page](../our-process/policies).
 2. A diverse group of volunteer editors and reviewers leads peer review.
 Please be considerate when engaging with everyone online.
 3. All participants in our peer review process need to follow the [pyOpenSci Code of Conduct](https://www.pyopensci.org/handbook/CODE_OF_CONDUCT.html).
 Please review it before submitting to us.